FREQUENTLY ASKED QUESTIONS (FAQS)

 ARE PUBLIC DEFENDERS LICENSED ATTORNEYS?

-Yes, the Public Defender and all Assistant Public Defenders in St. John the Baptist Parish are licensed attorneys who have graduated from law school and passed the Louisiana state bar exam.
+Yes, the Public Defenders and all Contract Public Defenders in St. John the Baptist Parish are licensed attorneys who have graduated from law school and passed the Louisiana State Bar exam.

 MY ATTORNEY DOES NOT ANSWER THE PHONE WHEN I CALL, WHY?